-Terahertz photons are not energetic enough to break chemical bonds or ionize molecules / atoms, and therefore are harmless for living organisms, as opposed to higher energy photons such as x-rays and UV rays.
+Terahertz photons are not sufficiently energetic to break chemical bonds or ionize molecules/atoms, and are therefore harmless for living organisms, as opposed to higher energy photons such as x-rays and UV rays.
 THz radiation is not highly scattered in tissues (unlike optical emission).
-Besides, due to strong absorption of T-rays by water terahertz imaging can be a useful tool to investigate soft tissues.
+Besides, due to strong absorption of T-rays by water, terahertz imaging can be a useful tool to investigate soft tissues.
 These unique properties of T-rays make them eligible for use in various medical applications, some of which hold enormous promise for certain aspects of diagnostics as described below.

 Non-invasive technique for early detection of cancer

-The most recent achievements in the field of medical imaging have dramatically enhanced the early detection and treatment of many pathological conditions.
-THz imaging systems can help detect the early cancer before it is visible or sensitive to any other identification means
+The most recent achievements in the field of medical imaging have dramatically enhanced early detection and treatment of many pathological conditions.
+THz imaging systems can help in detecting early cancer before it is visible or sensitive to any other identification means.

 The latest research aimed at examining terahertz properties on skin cancer, breast and colon cancer tissues discovered that refractive index and absorption coefficient of the tumor tissue are higher in comparison to the normal tissue.
 Such distinction is possible due to higher water content and structural changes that occur in carcinoma (e.g. increased cell and protein density observed in cells affected by disease).
-Terahertz pulse imaging technique is highly sensitive to water concentration (because of the latter attenuation) and therefore water absorption is evident in the terahertz properties measured for soft tissues, which explains the contrast seen between muscle and adipose tissue, for instance.
+Terahertz pulse imaging technique is highly sensitive to water concentration (because of its attenuation) and therefore water absorption is evident in the terahertz properties measured for soft tissues; this explains, for instance, the contrast seen between muscle and adipose tissue.

-Consequently, T-ray images can distinguish between healthy tissue and basal cell carcinoma and therefore help in mapping the exact margins of tumors in earlier stages.
-(The most promising are such non-invasive terahertz imaging techniques as THz pulse imaging, THz time domain spectroscopy (TDS-THz), continuous wave terahertz (CW-THz), and other THz generation/detection methods).
+Consequently, T-ray images can distinguish between healthy tissue and basal cell carcinoma and therefore help in mapping the exact margins of early-stage tumors.
+(Most promising are such non-invasive terahertz imaging techniques as THz pulse imaging, THz time domain spectroscopy (TDS-THz), continuous wave terahertz (CW-THz), and other THz generation/detection methods.)

 RTHz Imaging: Biomedical Applications